Jkremr/pagila-queries/README.md

 ;
 ```

-/*2c.
+2c.
 Find all actors whose last names contain the letters LI.
 This time, order the rows by last name and first name, in that order.
-Make this case insensitive.*/
+Make this case insensitive.

 ```sql
 SELECT